IP-CAM/Filemanager-for-Opencart-v.2.3.x/README.md

 # filesmanager-opencart-2.3.x

-This is a plugin for legacy opencart 2.3.x that lists all files and allows to overwrite them
+This plugin is designed for legacy OpenCart 2.3.x and lists of all files.

+Also allows to overwrite each file.